 Welcome to Rate Change Central

-When postal rates change, mail with confidence and take advantage of unprecedented savings.
-Beginning January 27, 2019, automatically save 5¢ on every letter and up to 40.4% on Priority Mail.
+2019 USPS® Rate Change went into effect on January 27, 2019.
+Mail with confidence and take advantage of unprecedented savings.
+Automatically save 5¢ on every letter and up to 40.4% on Priority Mail.

 Automatically Save 5¢ on every letter